Fra179/blockchainlab/README.md

 ## Getting Started

-This is a Java project that uses Gradle.
+This is a Java 11 project that uses Gradle.

 ### macOS + VSCode

 1. Install [Homebrew](https://brew.sh)
-2. Install Java using Homebrew by running `brew install java`
+2. Install Java 11 using Homebrew by running `brew install java11`
-3. Install Java Extension Pack and Gradle Extension in VSCode
+3. Install Java Extension Pack and Gradle Extension Pack in VSCode
 4. Clone and open this project in VSCode

 ## Compiling and testing